-2.12 PIPE PENETRATIONS
+2.7 PIPE PENETRATIONS

 - A. Pipe penetration sleeves shall be installed for all pipe other than rectangular blocked out floor openings for risers in mechanical bays. - B. Pipe penetration sleeve materials shall comply with all firestopping requirements for each penetration. - C. To prevent accidental liquid spills from passing to a lower level, provide the following: - 1.
 For sleeves: Extend sleeve 25 mm (1 inch) above finished floor and provide sealant for watertight joint. - 2.
 For blocked out floor openings: Provide 40 mm (1-1/2 inch) angle set in silicone adhesive around opening. - 3.
-For drilled penetrations: Provide 40 mm (1-1/2 inch) angle ring or square set in silicone adhesive around penetration. - D. Penetrations are not allowed through beams or ribs, but may be installed in concrete beam flanges, with structural engineer prior approval.
-Any deviation from these requirements must receive prior approval of COR. - E. Sheet metal, plastic, or moisture resistant fiber sleeves shall be provided for pipe passing through floors, interior walls, and partitions, unless brass or steel pipe sleeves are specifically called for below. - F. Cast iron or zinc coated pipe sleeves shall be provided for pipe passing through exterior walls below grade.
-The space between the sleeve and pipe shall be made watertight with a modular or link rubber seal.
-The link seal shall be applied at both ends of the sleeve. - G. Galvanized steel or an alternate black iron pipe with asphalt coating sleeves shall be for pipe passing through concrete beam flanges, except where brass pipe sleeves are called for.
+For drilled penetrations: Provide 40 mm (1-1/2 inch) angle ring or square set-in silicone adhesive around penetration. - D. Penetrations are prohibited through beams or ribs, but may be installed in concrete beam flanges, with structural engineer prior approval.
+Any deviation from these requirements must receive prior approval of COR. - E. Sheet metal, plastic, or moisture resistant fiber sleeves shall be provided for pipe passing through floors, interior walls, and partitions, unless brass or steel pipe sleeves are specifically called for below. - F. Galvanized steel or an alternate black iron pipe with asphalt coating sleeves shall be for pipe passing through concrete beam flanges, except where brass pipe sleeves are called for.
 A galvanized steel sleeve shall be provided for pipe passing through floor of mechanical rooms, laundry work rooms, and animal rooms above basement.
-Except in mechanical rooms, sleeves shall be connected with a floor plate. - H. Brass Pipe Sleeves shall be provided for pipe passing through quarry tile, terrazzo or ceramic tile floors.
-The sleeve shall be connected with a floor plate.
+Except in mechanical rooms, sleeves shall be connected with a floor plate.

-- I. Sleeve clearance through floors, walls, partitions, and beam flanges shall be 25 mm (1 inch) greater in diameter than external diameter of pipe.
+- G. Brass Pipe Sleeves shall be provided for pipe passing through quarry tile, terrazzo, or ceramic tile floors.
+The sleeve shall be connected with a floor plate. - H. Sleeve clearance through floors, walls, partitions, and beam flanges shall be 25 mm (1 inch) greater in diameter than external diameter of pipe.
 Sleeve for pipe with insulation shall be large enough to accommodate the insulation plus 25 mm (1 inch) in diameter.
-Interior openings shall be caulked tight with firestopping material and sealant to prevent the spread of fire, smoke, water and gases. - J. Sealant and Adhesives: Shall be as specified in Section 07 92 00, JOINT SEALANTS.
-Bio-based materials shall be utilized when possible. - K. Pipe passing through roof shall be installed through a 4.9 kg per square meter copper flashing with an integral skirt or flange.
+Interior openings shall be caulked tight with firestopping material and sealant to prevent the spread of fire, smoke, water and gases. - I. Sealant and Adhesives: Shall be as specified in Section 07 92 00, JOINT SEALANTS.
+Bio-based materials shall be utilized when possible. - J. Pipe passing through roof shall be installed through a 4.9 kg per square meter copper flashing with an integral skirt or flange.
 Skirt or flange shall extend not less than 200 mm (8 inches) from the pipe and set in a solid coating of bituminous cement.
 Extend flashing a minimum of 250 mm (10 inches) up the pipe.
 Pipe passing through a waterproofing membrane shall be provided with a clamping flange.
 The annular space between the sleeve and pipe shall be sealed watertight.